 Pairing Student Parents with Student Sitters

-Ramily is a mobile app built on the mission of enriching the lives of student parents through reducing childcare concerns.
+Ramily is a mobile app built on the mission of enriching the lives of student parents by reducing childcare concerns.
 Currently, an unmet need exists at West Chester University (WCU) for student parents, increasing the challenges of the already intense college process.
 Traditional daycare centers can cost on average $972 a month for toddlers and do not allow parents to pick and choose days of use.
-Using local West Chester babysitters allows for flexibility in being able to utilize the service only when needed.
+Using local West Chester babysitters provides for flexibility in being able to utilize the service only when needed.
 The app will function specifically for the West Chester University community as participants will be required to enroll with a WCU ID number.

 3D Tile Converter for Cesium